 Consider the Context

 In everyday situations, such as home improvement or personal projects, a less precise conversion may be acceptable.
 Understanding the context and the required level of accuracy will help you make informed decisions and avoid unnecessary complications.
-By considering the context, you can ensure that your conversions are appropriate and effective for your specific needs.
+By considering the context, you can check that your conversions are appropriate and effective for your specific needs.

 FAQ